 2 x 3 = 6.

-In this program, variable num is checked if it's prime or not.
+In this program, we have checked if num is prime or not.
 Numbers less than or equal to 1 are not prime numbers.
 Hence, we only proceed if the num is greater than 1.

-We can decrease the range of numbers where we look for factors.
+Note: We can improve our program by decreasing the range of numbers where we look for factors.

 In the above program, our search range is from 2 to